Shock (2006 film)

-Shock is a 2006 Indian Telugu-language action film directed by Harish Shankar and produced by Ram Gopal Varma.
+Shock is a 2006 Indian Telugu-language action film directed by Harish Shankar in his directoral debut and produced by Ram Gopal Varma.
 The film stars Ravi Teja and Jyothika, while Tabu, Subbaraju, and Ravi Kale play supporting roles.
 The music was composed by Ajay–Atul with editing by Bhanodaya.
 It released on 9 February 2006.
 In 2013, the film was dubbed in Hindi as Mera Insaaf.
 The film was remade in Kannada as Prince (2011) starring Darshan.

 Plot

-Sekhar and Madhurima are a happily married couple who work for an advertising company.
+Sekhar and Madhu are a happily married couple who work for an advertising company.
 Nagesh and Divakar are notorious encounter specialists.
-They shoot Sekhar, mistaking him to be a Maoist.
-After realizing their mistake, they frame him as a Maoist by planting proof.
-Lawyer Dharma Reddy cheats on his client Sekhar and makes sure that he gets eight-year imprisonment.
-Madhu meets Geeta, an investigative journalist.
-As Madhu and Geeta unite to get clues, Nagesh and Diwakar force Madhu to commit suicide.
-Sekhar feels devastated upon learning of his wife's suicide.
+They shoot Sekhar, mistaking him to be a Maoism.
+After realising their mistake, they frame him as a Maoist by planting evidence.
+Sekhar's lawyer, Dharma Reddy, cheats him and makes sure that he is sentenced to eight-year imprisonment.
+Madhu meets Geeta, an investigative journalist and unite to get clues about Sekhar's innocence.
+Nagesh and Diwakar force Madhu to commit suicide.
+Sekhar is devastated upon learning of his wife's death.
 How Sekhar, with the help of Geeta, seeks revenge against Nagesh and Divakar and proves his innocence forms the rest of the story.